dbos-inc/dbos-demo-apps/python/document-detective/README.md

 ```

-URL will be `http://localhost:8000` locally and your app URL in DBOS Cloud.
+The application URL you should use is `http://localhost:8000` locally and your app URL in DBOS Cloud.